 I investigated the half naked girl again.
 She wasn’t a particularly good pickpocketing candidate but I wanted to be sure I covered my bases. :-) Focus Danny.

 Then I spotted them.
 The match was too good to be true.

 Dancing like an idiot was a guy dressed up as a tacky tourist.
 He had an expensive looking camera around his neck, a fanny pack and a Hawaiian shirt.
 This was too convenient to make excuses.
 It was as if the teacher in Barcelona decided to plant a subject for me.

 I moved forward dancing with the rhythm.
 Blending in with the crowd, I scouted my goal.
-He was with a group of friends, two guys who I decided could beat me in a fight and three girls.
+He was with a group of friends, two guys who I decided could beat me in a fight and three girls (who might also have been able to beat me in a fight).
 A group was going to be tough but I was optimistic.